A-Z of Student Services

 Student Center, main level

-Our bookstore has everything from required textbooks and ebooks to rent or purchase (don't forget to bring your schedule), to snacks, sweatshirts, school supplies and souvenirs.
+Our bookstore has everything from required textbooks and ebooks to rent or purchase (don’t forget to bring your schedule), to snacks, sweatshirts, school supplies and souvenirs.
+The price match program allows you to purchase your required textbooks at the lowest price, matching other online retailers (some restrictions apply).
 For more information go to bkstr.com/wcsustore/home.

 Campus & Student Centers